towersvault/shinpokered/README.md

 - On battle load, stopped the GBC GBPal from updating before graphics are in the right position (b2)
 - Fixed some issues where npcs that appear on screen are looking down for 1 frame
+- Fixed some menu screen flicker
+- added nop after halt commands (safety prevention for a rare processor bug)
+- All four trade evolutions are now standardized to evolve at level 45
+- Added an option to make the overworld run in 60fps (feature is still a bit rusty) (b3)
+-

 #Bugfixes: